Rule of Thirds: The Definitive Guide & Examples

 Take our Visual Design: The Ultimate Guide course.

-Yes, several tools assist designers to apply the rule of thirds in digital design.
-These tools often integrate into graphic design software and applications, making it easier to align and place elements according to this compositional rule.
+Yes, several tools help with this.
+These tools often integrate into graphic design software and applications—making it easier to align and put elements in place according to this compositional rule.

-Also, many camera apps on smartphones and digital cameras come with an option to display the rule of thirds grid on the screen while capturing photos.
-This aids photographers to frame their shots according to this principle, even before they edit the images.
+What’s more, many camera apps on smartphones and digital cameras come with an option to show the rule of thirds grid on the screen while capturing photos.
+This helps photographers frame their shots according to this principle—even before they edit the images.

 Some website and UI design tools also incorporate grid systems that adapt the rule of thirds.
 These tools help designers maintain alignment and proportion across different screen sizes, and ensure that the layout remains effective and aesthetically pleasing.